Nike Debuts ZoomX Vaporfly NEXT% Ahead of London Marathon

 There's also a new upper.
 Nike replaced the Flyknit upper with a new material called Vaporweave.
 Engineers created the new material after runners at the soggy 2018 Boston Marathon noticed the Flyknit upper soaked up too much water and weighed the shoe down.
 With that feedback, Nike made Vaporweave to hold less moisture for a drier, lighter marathon.

-Nike threaded an offset lacing system in the new shoe after some runners felt too constricted by the outgoing model.
+Nike then threaded an offset lacing system in the new shoe after some runners felt too constricted by the outgoing model.
 The new laces roll slightly down toward the outside of the shoe to alleviate the tightness and allow for more blood flow to the feet.

-Traction got a boost, too, after runners told Nike they needed more grip in wet conditions.
+Traction got a boost, too, after athletes told Nike they needed more grip in wet conditions.
 Designers merged the custom traction patterns from their elite runners' shoes and added deep outsole grooves for better handling on wet pavement and improved cornering.

 The NEXT% Name